 Now that autumn has arrived and the warmer temperatures of summer have begun to fade, it’s a good time to begin readying your swimming pool for the cold winter months ahead.

+Remember, vacation pool maintenance is very important.
 If you don’t properly prepare your pool for the off-season, you could end up with a disgusting green mess next spring, which will probably cost you much more in the long run that simply preparing it now for the coming cold weather.

 You’ll want to remove all debris from the water, skimmer, pump basket and filters before moving on to the next step.
 Failure to do so could result in items falling to the bottom of the pool over the winter, which can stain the surface and be extremely difficult to clean.
-Contact Sanchez Pools for pool cleaning
+Contact Sanchez Pools for pool cleaning.

 Check All Equipment